 5. Moisture-Wicking Shirt

-Base layers are extremely important for hiking in general, let alone attempting it in the rain.
-EMS’ Techwick® collection offers moisture-wicking and fast-drying performance coupled with a soft, lightweight feel.
+Base layers are extremely important for hiking in general, let alone attempting it in the rain; as their name implies, they’re the foundation on which good layering systems are built.

 While rain might not make for the most ideal hiking conditions, a little water never hurt anyone.
 So, don’t let it dampen your spirits, and with these essentials, open up your hiking season to days you might have otherwise called off.